 Hand percussion refers to any type of percussion that is held in hand.
 It can be scrapped, shaken or tapped with fingers.
 Playing hand percussion is basically very easy & simple.

-There are also scrapper or guiro, triangle etc. All are basically simple to use but need attention and experience so that the unique sound properly adds fun to the song and performance.
+There are also scrapper or guiro, triangle, and etc. All are basically simple to use but need attention and experience so that the unique sound properly adds fun to the song and performance.

 The Frame drum shell is made from either wood or PVC.
 Bali Treasures offers a wide range of PVC frame drum sizes.
 It can also be tuned using the L or Allen key.

-The PVC drum shell is cut into shallow drum shell anda synthetic drum head is attached onto it.
-The drum head is then tightened and glued so that it can maintain its tightness and long lasting.
+The PVC drum shell is cut into shallow drum shell synthetic drum head is attached to it.
+The drum head is then tightened and glued so that it can maintain its tightness and long-lasting.
 The PVC frame drum tones resemble the original wooden frame drum tones.

 The History Of Hand Percussions

 Hand percussion instruments have strong ceremonial, sacred or symbolic associations across the world.
 In Africa certain drums symbolize and protect tribal royalty.
-They were also used to transmit messages over long distance.
-Hand percussion also played major role in medieval and renaissance Europe.
+They were also used to transmit messages over a long distance.
+Hand percussion also played a significant role in medieval and renaissance Europe.

 The snare drums were used by the military to send message